APieby/SMCTool/README.md

 This is also **not** a magical 'fix my Mac' tool, it has a specific purpose, which is flashing correct payloads to a System Management Controller with incorrect firmware.

+Finally, a word on SMCTool 'test' branches, they're a work-in-progress, and unfinished validation wise.
+Using any 'test' branch is not recommended unless you absolutely know what you're doing.

 ---
 **Download:**
 -